General Information

 Required Documentation

 All students applying to the University of Mary Washington go through a domicile review process.
 Documentation required will vary depending on an applicant’s specific circumstances.
 Students who do not satisfactorily complete the questions on the application for in-state rates, complete the questions but don’t provide adequate documentation, or those who complete an application and are deemed to be out-of-state for tuition purposes, will be billed at the out-of-state rates.
 Out-of-state students and parents should be aware that residence or physical presence in Virginia primarily to attend the University of Mary Washington does not entitle students to in-state tuition rates for future terms.
-Domicile must be established before one enters the university.
+The student must establish Domicile before the student enters the university.

 SCHEV indicates the following as some methods to demonstrate domiciliary intent.
 The UMW domicile officer may ask for information or documentation such as: